 - Resolution #1: Spend more one-on-one time with your child

-It’s easy to get caught up in the daily hustle and bustle of work, running errands, cooking, cleaning etc. There doesn’t seem to always be enough time in the day.
-But one thing you should be making precious time for is having quality, uninterrupted time with your child—so you can connect with them on a more personal level.
+It’s easy to get caught up in the daily hustle and bustle of work, running errands, cooking, cleaning etc. So there doesn’t seem to be enough time.
+You should, however, set aside a slot during the day for engaging in quality, uninterrupted time with your child – so you can connect with them on a more personal level.
 As little as 10 minutes a day can provide you with a deeper bond.
-This simple tip can help reduce your child in acting out, since they don’t have to demand as much attention from you.
+This simple tip can help prevent your child from acting out, since they don’t have to demand as much attention from you.

 - Resolution #2: Listen to your kids but stay the course